LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/0-6-about-this-book.md

 # About this book

-*Mental Health and Wellbeing: A guide for community health workers* includes these Community Health Work modules:
+*Mental Health and Wellbeing: A guide for community health workers* includes these modules:

 1. Promoting mental health
 2. Common mental health conditions